JLRipley314/teuk-fortran-2020/README.md

 (as described in the `code paper` listed under `Citation`) in coordinate form can be found [here](https://github.com/JLRipley314/2nd-order-teuk-derivations).

+## Tetrad choice and extraction of radiation at future null infinity

+We do not make use of the Kinnersley tetrad in this code.
+Instead, we make use of a rotation of that tetrad, which is described in more detail in Appendix C of [arXiv:2010.00162](https://arxiv.org/abs/2010.00162) (see the bibtex citation at the end of this README).
+The upshot of this transformation is that at future null infinity, the real and imaginary parts of the Weyl scalar Psi4 limit to *twice* the second time derivative of the plus and cross polarizations of the metric perturbation at future null infinity, (not *half* those quantities, as is the case for the traditionally used Kinnersley tetrad).
+That is, the R.H.S. of Eq.
+(16) of [arXiv:2010.00162](https://arxiv.org/abs/2010.00162)
+should be multiplied by 4.

 ## Visualization

 I use pyqtgraph-graph derived software